 Extending your time in Australia is only permitted in very special circumstances as this increases the costs to your sponsor, DFAT.
 As well as this being permitted by the university it needs to be approved by DFAT Canberra and Post.
 If you think you need more time to complete your studies please make a time to speak to the student contact officer well in advance.

 Please note that even if your scholarship and study extension is approved, any costs associated with obtaining a new visa must be covered by you.

 If you are entitled to a reunion airfare you are permitted to take it 12 months after your arrival date.
 Please book using this reunion travel form [PDF 304KB] and submit to your student contact officer.

 It is very important that you finish your studies within the scholarship timeframe stipulated by Australia Awards.
 You should meet with your Student Contact Officers immediately if you see any impediment to a timely completion, so they can work with your College to get you back on track.
 Australia Awards have strict requirements that students return to their home country within 30 days of completing your studies.
 The La Trobe student Contact Officers will assist you with booking your flight home.

-Unfortunately you are unlikely to be able to attend a formal University Graduation however we organize a Recognition of Studies event for you, and DFAT usually organise a State based ceremony as well.
+Unfortunately, you are unlikely to be able to attend a formal University Graduation, however, we organize a Recognition of Studies event for you, and DFAT usually organises a State-based ceremony as well.
 Your Student Contact Officer will send you details.